aqingfengmingyue/PPCN/README.md

 # PPCN
-The code of PPCN algorithlm
+The code and data of PPCN algorithlm used.